 Skip to main content

-Zero Suicide Framework
+Zero Suicide Program

-Zero Suicide Program Mission and Vision
+Zero Suicide Program Mission & Vision

-The University of Utah Zero Suicide Program is committed to developing a system-wide culture dedicated to dramatically reducing suicides by creating a competent, confident, and caring workforce –and identifying, engaging, and caring for individuals at risk for suicide through evidence-based screening, assessment, and treatment.
+The University of Utah Health Zero Suicide Program is committed to developing a system-wide culture dedicated to dramatically reducing suicides by creating a competent, confident, and caring workforce –and identifying, engaging, and caring for individuals at risk for suicide through evidence-based screening, assessment, and treatment.

 Our vision is to decrease suicides in Utah by ensuring everyone in the University of Utah Health system who is at risk for suicide has a pathway to care that is timely and adequately meets their needs.